 Given that the issue began on your end, send them an apologetic message, and request their feedback be edited or removed.
 If your relationship with the buyer has been cordial on both ends and you’ve been polite, sensitive to their stress and quick to resolve the issue, the buyer may consider removing negative feedback.
 If the buyer was angry throughout the process, you may not want to just leave it be.

 Did you order enough inventory this year for all products, or were there a few you didn’t anticipate being as popular?
 Take a look at current trends, which of your products are best-sellers, and any other report that may help you better forecast, so you know what to order and how much.
 Was this an issue of not communicating well with your supplier?
-Consider enlisting a tool that facilitates communication between you and your suppliers or warehouses, so that this issue won’t happen again.
-Then, decide if now is the time to start using an inventory management tool.
+There are a number of ways to prevent overselling, but you may need to decide if now is the time to start using an inventory management tool.

 Ecomdash syncs with your sales channels and updates your inventory everywhere, and in near real-time.
 You can set low-quantity levels, and when an item reaches that threshold, ecomdash will send you an email alerting you that it’s time to reorder and even queue up a purchase order for you.
 We’ve helped our customers mitigate the risk of overselling, and avoid stock outs that can result in disgruntled buyers and negative feedback.